GitHub project management for startups

 2. Set department structure and leads (even a 5-person team has Frontend, Backend, and often QA or Design).

-6. Execute on the graph; PR merges advance tasks, upstream completion unlocks downstream work, standup shrinks because status is live.
+6. Execute on the graph.
+PR merges advance tasks, upstream completion unlocks downstream work, and team check-ins shrink because status is live.

 When the tech lead wears the PM hat

 Most seed-stage and Series A teams do not have a dedicated PM.
-The CTO, founding engineer, or eng lead plans the sprint, assigns work, and tracks blockers — often in addition to architecture and code review.
+The CTO, founding engineer, or eng lead plans the sprint, assigns work, and tracks blockers, often on top of architecture and code review.

 GitHub-native progress